Erika von Mutius

-Erika von Mutius (born 14 May 1957 in Bonn, Germany) is a German pediatrician and allergologist at the Helmholtz Center Munich and the Ludwig-Maximilians-University of Munich.
+Erika von Mutius (born 14 May 1957 in Bonn, Germany) is a German pediatrician and allergologist at the Helmholtz Center Munich and LMU Munich.
 Her research interests include paediatrics, pediatric pneumology, allergology and epidemiology.

 Life

 Her parents were Franz von Mutius and Hanna Elisabeth von Mutius, Gazert.
 Her mother came from a Partenkirchen-based medical family of North German origin.
 Her maternal grandfather was the German expedition physician and medical officer Hans Gazert; his father, Medical Council Ludolph Friedrich Gazert, originated from a Luneburger merchant family.

 Career

-Erika von Mutius studied Medicine from 1976 to 1984 at the Ludwig-Maximilians-University Munich.
-From 1984 to 1992 she was trained as a specialist in pediatrics at the Dr. von Hauner Children's Hospital of the Ludwig-Maximilians-University Munich with all general pediatric wards, the neonatal intensive care unit, the pediatric intensive care unit and the pediatric surgical ambulance.
+Erika von Mutius studied Medicine from 1976 to 1984 at LMU Munich.
+From 1984 to 1992 she was trained as a specialist in pediatrics at the Dr. von Hauner Children's Hospital of LMU Munich with all general pediatric wards, the neonatal intensive care unit, the pediatric intensive care unit and the pediatric surgical ambulance.
 In July 1992 she passed the pediatric exam.

-She was senior physician at the Haunersches Children's Hospital and habilitated in 1998.
+She was a senior physician at the Haunersches Children's Hospital and habilitated in 1998.
 Since 2000, she has been Head of the Allergy and Asthma Department of the hospital.
-In 2004 she was appointed Professor of Pediatrics at the University of Munich.
+In 2004, she was appointed Professor of Pediatrics at LMU Munich.

 Since 2017, she has been the Director of the new Institute for Asthma and Allergy Prevention (IAP) at Helmholtz Center Munich.